superluminar-io/super-eks/docs/decisions/0005-use-namespaces-grouped-by-functionality.md

-# 4. Use namespaces grouped by functionality
+# 5. Use namespaces grouped by functionality

 Date: 02/02/2021

 ## Status

-Proposed
+Accepted

 ## Context